lgqfhwy/LM-VTON/README.md

 3. Run in first stage.
 For example, on mpv dataset, you could refer to first_stage/mpv_scripts/mpv_add_point_vgg_train.sh

-4. Run in second stage
+4. Run in second stage.
 For example, on mpv dataset, you could refer to second_stage/content_fusion_mpv_train.sh